torvalds/linux/Documentation/networking/bonding.rst

 	This determines how often the link state of each slave is inspected for link failures.
 A value of zero disables MII link monitoring.
 A value of 100 is a good starting point.
-	The use_carrier option, below, affects how the link state is determined.
-See the High Availability section for additional information.

 	The default value is 100 if arp_interval is not set.

 min_links